-If the plaintiff establishes each of the foregoing elements, the burden shifts to the defendant to demonstrate that the defendant would have taken the action(s) in question, even in the absence of any motive to retaliate against the plaintiff.
+If the plaintiff establishes each of the foregoing elements, the burden shifts to the defendant to prove by a preponderance of the evidence that the defendant would have taken the action(s) in question, even in the absence of any motive to retaliate against the plaintiff.
 If you find that the defendant is able to demonstrate this, you must find for the defendant.
 If you find that the defendant is not able to demonstrate this, you must find for the plaintiff.